pupil-labs/pupil-docs/user-docs/pupil-capture.md

 > {{< video-webm src="/videos/pupil-remote/pr.webm" >}}

-`Pupil Remote` is the plugin that functions as entry point to the broadcast infrastructure.
+`Pupil Remote` is the plugin that functions as the entry point to the broadcast infrastructure.
 It also provides a high level interface to control Pupil Capture over the network (e.g. start/stop a recording).

 * Load the `Pupil Remote` plugin from the `General` sub-menu in the GUI (it is loaded by default).
 * It will automatically open a network port at the default `Address`.